-Widening highways to add general-purpose lanes may improve travel time and reliability in the short term, but over time, tion (and uproliphility) in a vitably raturn congestion (and unreliability) inevitably return.
-General Lane: New Capacity Negligible Express lanes have largely succeeded at providing reliable travel times to travelers when they need it most, but all-lane tolling presents opportunities to expand that benefit to all users.
-Express Lane: New Capacity + + 14 out of 16 10% Express Lane: Conversion + + express lane toll zones were fully reliable (>45 mph) reduction in highway travel times under all-lane tolling All-Lane Tolling + + + Source: BAIFA Express Lanes, 2023 Source: MTC/NextGen Freeways Round 1, 2023 9
+Widening highways to add general-purpose lanes may improve travel time and reliability in the short term, but experience in our region has shown that over time, congestion (and unreliability) ir inevitably return.
+General Lane: New Capacity Negligible Express lanes have largely suc travel times to travelers when the tolling presents opportunities to Express Lane: New Capacity + + 14 out of 16 10% Express Lane: Conversion + + express lane toll zones were fully reliable (>45 mph) reduction in highway travel times under all-lane tolling All-Lane Tolling + + + Source: BAIFA Express Lanes, 2023 Source: MTC/NextGen Freeways Round 1, 2023 9

-Assuming robust enforcement, pricing can encourage mode shift, increasing mobility (person-throughput).
+Paired with robust enforcement, pricing can encourage mode shift, increasing mobility (person-throughput).